 Same-Sex Marriage State-by-State

 Massachusetts became the first state to legalize same-sex marriage following a ruling by the state’s highest court in 2003.
-To date, courts, legislatures and voters in 19 states – California, Connecticut, Delaware, Hawaii, Illinois, Iowa, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, New Mexico, New York, Oregon, Pennsylvania, Rhode Island, Vermont and Washington state – and the District of Columbia have legalized gay marriage.
-In addition, three states – Colorado, Nevada and Wisconsin – have civil unions or domestic-partnership provisions for same-sex couples.
-Meanwhile, 28 states have constitutional amendments banning gay marriage.
+To date, courts, legislatures and voters in 35 states – Alaska, Arizona, California, Colorado, Connecticut, Delaware, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Maine, Maryland, Massachusetts, Minnesota, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Utah, Vermont, Virginia, Washington state, West Virginia, Wisconsin and Wyoming – and the District of Columbia have legalized gay marriage or are about to do so.
+Meanwhile, 15 states have constitutional amendments banning gay marriage.

 Drag the pointer from 2014 or click on the timeline above the map to see how state policies on same-sex marriage have changed from 1995 through the present.

 State Policies on Same-Sex Marriage Over Time